DominikNITA/EventModularMonolith/README.md

 ## Roadmap
 - [ ] Complete business logic for exisitng modules and add new Attendance module for managing ongoing events
-- [ ] Add Authentication and Authorization with roles and permissions
+- [x] Add Authentication and Authorization with roles and permissions
+   - [ ] Find a better way to manage user permissions (per module)
 - [ ] Architecture tests
 - [ ] Unit and integration tests for business logic
 - [ ] Extend client web app